rina-reimer/byjus-capstones/README.md

 # byjus-capstones
-A collection of my capstone projects from BYJU's FutureSchool
+A collection of my capstone projects from BYJU's FutureSchool.